andre-st/dotfiles/GAMING.md

     - caution: ribbon/flex cable ends easy to break; look for small white flap to release the cable
     - many YouTube tutorials
 - not a tablet/smartphone
-    - real controller haptics, I don't like touch screens
+    - real controller haptics, I don't like touch screens (there are controller-addons for such devices, though)
     - separate device = separate battery drain; smartphone keeps ready after gaming session
     - optimized special purpose device, although there is a YouTube app but no Excel, cooling fan
     - healthy-escapism device vs. office everywhere